 Composting is like this.
 Even though there’s solid science behind the process, most of the time, success is achieved by just tossing in what needs to be composted.
-Occasionally, though, this “toss it and forget it” method of composting doesn’t work and can lead to a rather unpleasant smell.
+Occasionally, though, this “toss it and forget it” method of composting doesn’t work and can lead to a rather unpleasant compost smell.
 A bad smell coming from the compost pile is a tell-tale sign that something is wrong.
 Let’s explore a few reasons why that might be.

 1. The Compost Is Compacted Or Lacking Oxygen

 Without a properly aerated compost pile, the bacteria and microorganisms that break down the raw material within it can’t do their jobs.
 These good guys, called aerobic bacteria—bacteria that need oxygen—help to break down the raw material in a compost pile.
 In the absence of good airflow and a healthy aerobic bacteria population, anaerobic bacteria take a foothold, and they produce some pretty foul odors through their metabolic processes.
+Hence, you get compost smell.
 To some degree, all of these microbes call the compost pile home.
 As with anything, keeping the balance in check is important to a successful compost pile.

 Take a look at your pile’s location.
 Is it in a very wet, damp or shady area?
 This could lead to improper airflow.
 Other times, too much dense material (think matted wet leaves), prevents oxygen from finding it’s way into the heart of the compost.
 This may be your issue if your compost smells sulfurous, like putrid or rotting eggs.